Azure/azure-documentdb-datamigrationtool/README.md

-# Azure Cosmos DB data migration tool
+# Azure Cosmos DB Data Migration Tool

 > **PLEASE NOTE**
 >
-> The Azure Cosmos DB data migration tool is undergoing a full refactor to restructure the project to accomplish the following:
+> The Azure Cosmos DB Data Migration Tool is undergoing a full refactor to restructure the project to accomplish the following:
 >
 > - Provide a base cross-platform CLI that is lightweight and serves as the base (core) executable for hosting extensions
 > - The extensible framework enables the community to add source and destination targets without modifying the core executable